khasyap/OASIS-INFOBYTE-python-internship/README.md

 Concise Information Display: Presents essential weather details like temperature, humidity, and weather conditions in a user-friendly format.

 User-Friendly Input Handling: Guides users through the input process, ensuring clarity and efficient interaction.
+### TASK 5 : Chat Application

+#### Description:

+Create a basic text-based chat application in Python where two users can exchange messages in real-time using the command line.
+Implement a simple client-server model for message exchange..

+#### Key Features:

+Networking: Learn socket programming for real-time communication between clients and a server.User Interaction: Create a user-friendly interaction design that allows users to communicate with the assistant via voice commands.